DS3Lab/DBCourseMaterial/sql-interactive-part-2/step2.md

 order by count(*) desc;`{{execute}}

-Show any genre each release that contains the string "Eclipse" has:
+Show any genre each release has that also contains the string "Eclipse":

 `
 select max(genre), title, count(*)